 When should I get vaccinated?

-The CDC recommend people get vaccinated in September or October.
-Getting vaccinated later is still beneficial, even into January or later.
+The CDC recommds people already be vaccinated.
+However, getting vaccinated later is still beneficial, even into January.
 Keep in mind, the shot takes two weeks to be effective.

 How do flu shots work?